Community In Bloom (CIB) Awards

 - Best Community Garden Award

 - People’s Choice Award (New)

 - Certification of Participation

-Judging will be carried out between late Feb to Apr 2018, based on the following criteria:
+Judging was carried out between late Feb to Apr 2018, based on the following criteria:

 a) Garden Quality